inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 .. image:: /static/training/socialisation/067_volcano_config.*
    :align: center

-..
-Note:: that its written 3,5,10 so if you wanted the categories to be Vent-5, 5-10 and then 10-25 then you would type  5,10,25
+.. note:: that its written 3,5,10 so if you wanted the categories to be Vent-5, 5-10 and then 10-25 then you would type  5,10,25

 24. :guilabel:`OK`